mulle-objc/MulleObjC-Cheat-Sheet/README.md

 As is often the case, clarity is better than cleverness.
 As a general rule, it's typically better to work around a bug in a method implementation than it is to replace the method by using method swizzling.
 The reason being that other people using your code might not realize that you replaced the method implementation and then they are stuck wondering why a method isn't responding with the default behavior.

 For this reason, we don't discuss swizzling here but you are welcome to [read up on it here](http://www.mikeash.com/pyblog/friday-qa-2010-01-29-method-replacement-for-fun-and-profit.html).

+Swizzling is more an issue, when you have a closed source vendor, whose bugs you have to fix in order to ship your product.
+With MulleObjC you have the sources.

 [Back to top](#objective-c-cheat-sheet)